MSI Information Literacy

 LCME 6.3: 2.
 Assess the credibility of information sources

 LCME 6.3: 4.
 Receive feedback on their information-seeking skills

 Students will be able to:

-Compare and contrast different types of information resources and assess relative quality.
+- Compare and contrast different types of information resources.

-Select the most appropriate information sources for given need (see resources below).
+- Select and access the most appropriate information sources for a given need.

 ~ Included in PubMed/Medline

 ~ Peer reviewed journal